alma-cdk/project/docs/MIGRATION-GUIDE-0-to-1.md

 ![Warning output from CDK CLI when compatibility flag used](/assets/v0-to-v1-compat-feature-flag-warning.png)

-You can safely ignore these warnings until you decide to adopt into the "new" tagging behavior, but if you want to get rid of the warning message (or you run AWS CDK CLI with `--strict` flag that fails synthesis on warnings), you can acknowledge this warning (since `v1.0.1`) by setting:
+You can safely ignore these warnings until you decide to adopt into the fixed tagging behavior, but if you want to get rid of the warning message (or you run AWS CDK CLI with `--strict` flag that fails synthesis on warnings), you can acknowledge this warning (since `v1.0.1`) by setting:

 ```ts
 project.acknowledgeWarnings([